This guide explains how to add nodes to Open Source, Enterprise Teleport, self-hosted or cloud editions.

 you must assume that an attacker can hijack the IP address of the auth server

 To prevent this from happening, you need to supply every new node with an additional bit of information about the auth server.
 This technique is called "CA Pinning".
-It works by asking the auth server to produce a "CA Pin", which is a hashed value of its public key, i.e. for which an attacker can't forge a matching private key.
+It works by asking the auth server to produce a "CA Pin".
+CA Pin is a hash value of the SPKI header in a certificate.
+An attacker can't easilly forge a matching private key.

 On the auth server: